anujpotnis/CarND-Behavioral-Cloning-P3/writeup.md

 </p>

 **Reducing Zero Band:**
 It was observed that many of the images had zero steering angle associated with them.
-Hence even if the vehicle was headed towards the outside of the road, it did not learn to recover because it would predict the angle as $^{\circ}$
+Hence even if the vehicle was headed towards the outside of the road, it did not learn to recover because it would predict the angle as $5^{\circ}$
 ```python
 if float(line[3]) == 0:
             if np.random.random() < zero_angle_keep: